Rowing

 • All activities must be supervised.

-• The level of supervision must be commensurate with the inherent risk of the activity.
+• The type of supervision must be commensurate with the inherent risk of the activity.
 The level of risk is related to the number of participants, the skill level of the participants, the type of equipment used, and environmental conditions.

 Refer to the Swim Test section for the swim test supervision ratios.

-Supervision Ratios for Instructional Time
+Supervision/Monitoring Ratios for Instructional Time

-• Rowing: 1 instructor per 9 students.
+• Rowing: 1 Qualified Instructor per 9 students.

 Refer to the definition of Instructional Time.